biotite-dev/biotite/doc/tutorial/database/entrez.rst

 .. jupyter-execute::

-    # Search the Nucleotide database in all fields for the term "BL21 genome"
+    # Search the Nucleotide database in all fields for the term "Lysozyme"
     print(entrez.search(entrez.SimpleQuery("Lysozyme"), db_name="nuccore"))

 :func:`search()` takes a :class:`Query` and returns a list of UIDs.